 Ms. Andelloux was presented with the 2012 First Tracks Award for Innovation in Sexology by Honest Exchange.
 Author of Hot and Fast: Sexy, Spontaneous Quickies for Passionate Orgasms (Amorata Press, 2012), Ms. Andelloux has also written timely consumer feature stories, industry trend reports, and journal articles for the education and research communities.
 In 2011 she published Sexual Health Education and Policy in Medical Schools: The Importance of Incorporating Basic Human Rights into Medical Education and Training which lead to her involvement in the Medical School Sexual Health Initiative Summits in Minneapolis, MN.
 When she isn’t researching, educating or gallivanting with her sex nerd colleagues, she can be spotted snuggling with her kittens or rummaging around in curiosity shops.

-Having acted as the Executive Director of the Center from its opening in 2010, in the summer of 2015, Megan passed the torch to Kira Manser, long-time colleague and friend, to focus on new life adventures.
+Having acted as the Executive Director of the Center from its opening in 2010, in the summer of 2015, Megan passed the torch in July 2015 to focus on new life adventures.